-C-A, G The Committee endorses the activities suggested in SC/66b/SM04 to evaluate the impact of this spill, including implementation of: (a) passive acoustic monitoring in the mouth of the Doce River to ascertain the presence of cetaceans in the impacted area; (b) short, medium and long-term monitoring of heavy metal concentrations in key components of the including invertebrates, fish, turtles, seabirds and cetaceans (in the case of the cetaceans, background info burden of heavy metals and the use of biomarkers in tissues should be addressed as reference data); (c) an outreach campaign with fishermen and local communities to increase awareness of the potential impacts of on the endangered dolphins.
+The Committee endorses the activities suggested in SC/66b/ SM04 to evaluate the impact of the spill arising from the collapse of a mine tailing dam in Minas Gerais, Brazil, including implementation of:

+- (a) passive acoustic monitoring in the mouth of the Doce River to ascertain the presence of cetaceans in the impacted area; - (b) short, medium and long-term monitoring of heavy metal concentrations in key components of the aquatic biota, including invertebrates, fish, turtles, seabirds and cetaceans (in the case of the cetaceans, background information on the burden of heavy metals and the use of biomarkers in tissues should be addressed as reference data); and - (c) an outreach campaign with fishermen and local communities to increase awareness of the potential impacts of the mud on the endangered dolphins.

 The Committee expresses deep concern about the amount of contaminated water discharged, the fact that the dam is still leaking contaminated water into the ecosystem and, moreover, that the dam is still vulnerable to additional losses.
+The Committee:

-The Committee: (a) recommends that stabilisation of the dam and work to decontaminate and restore this ecosystem should proceed as soon as possible; (b) agrees that there is a critical need to learn from disaster situations such as this, to determine how long impacts last, what can be done to prevent such disasters in the future, and how to improve cleanup efforts and promote recovery after disasters; (c) agrees that injury assessment work and lessons learned from the Deepwater Horizon oil spill, should be incorporated into current Franciscana studies and if possible, other regions at risk from similar accidents should be identified and processes set in place to avoid another disaster.
+- (a) recommends that stabilisation of the dam and work to decontaminate and restore this ecosystem should proceed as soon as possible; - (b) agrees that there is a critical need to learn from disaster situations such as this, to determine how long impacts last, what can be done to prevent such disasters in the future, and how to improve cleanup efforts and promote recovery after disasters; and - (c) agrees that injury assessment work and lessons learned from the Deepwater Horizon oil spill, should be incorporated into current Franciscana studies and if possible, other regions at risk from similar accidents should be identified and processes set in place to avoid another disaster.

-The work plan for matters related to environmental concerns is given as Table 18.
+The work plan for matters related to environmental concerns is given as Table 17.